 When you fail to understand why your bookkeeper utilises different accounts to segment your finances, you can’t measure your success.
 You need a clear financial picture if you want the business to grow and not stumble into cash-flow issues.

 Not knowing your basic bookkeeping terms is like going to a physician who knows everything except your stomach.
 The doctor doesn’t have the entire knowledge to make a comprehensive diagnosis.
 Similarly, you need to know the ins and outs of business finances to make a smart decision.
-Besides keeping your company on the green track, knowledge of virtual bookkeeping services and outsourcing your accounting to them will save a lot of your time.
+Besides keeping your company on the green track, knowledge of virtual bookkeeping solutions and outsourcing your accounting to them will save a lot of your time.

 With that goal in mind, let’s dive into some of the common terms used by virtual accounting companies.